-The Company is not aware of any significant relationships between key shareholders (including those represented on the Board) and its Board members.
+The Company is not aware of any relationships between significant shareholders (or shareholders represented on the Board) and Board members that are relevant to either party.
 (A.6)

-The Company has set rules on the maximum number of external company boards its directors can serve on.
-According to Article 32.4 of the Board of Directors' Regulations, CaixaBank directors must adhere to the limits on board memberships as dictated by current regulations concerning the organisation, supervision, and solvency of credit institutions.
+The company has imposed rules on the maximum number of company boards on which its own directors may sit.
+In accordance with article 32.4 of the Regulations of the Board of Directors, CaixaBank directors must observe the limitations on membership of boards of directors set out in the current regulations on the organisation, supervision and solvency of credit institutions.
 (C.1.12)

-Name of Director Corporate name of the company Listed Position Paid or not A.I.E.
-ADVANTERE SCHOOL OF MANAGEMENT NO Director NO ASOCIACIÓN MADRID FUTURO NO Vocal (CaixaBank Representative) NO ASOCIACIÓN VALENCIANA DE EMPRESARIOS NO Member (CaixaBank Representative) NO SPANISH CHAMBER OF COMMERCE NO Member (CaixaBank Representative) NO BUSINESS ASSOCIATION NO Member (CaixaBank Representative) NO BASQUE BUSINESS ASSOCIATION NO Member NO CONFEDERACIÓN ESPAÑOLA DE CAJAS DE AHORROS (CECA) NO Deputy Chairman (CaixaBank Representative) YES CONFEDERACIÓN ESPAÑOLA DE DIRECTIVOS Y EJECUTIVOS (CEDE) NO Trustee (CaixaBank Representative) NO CONFEDERACIÓN ESPAÑOLA DE ORGANIZACIONES EMPRESARIALES (CEOE) NO Member of the Advisory Board (CaixaBank Representative) NO CONSEJO EMPRESARIAL ESPAÑOL PARA EL DESARROLLO SUSTAINABLE NO Director (CaixaBank Representative) NO DEUSTO BUSINESS SCHOOL NO Chairman NO FOMENT DEL TREBALL NACIONAL NO Member (CaixaBank Representative) NO FUNDACIÓN ASPEN INSTITUTE NO Trustee (CaixaBank Representative) NO FUNDACIÓN CAIXABANK DUALIZA NO Chairman (CaixaBank Representative) NO José Ignacio Goirigolzarri FUNDACIÓN CENTRO INTERNACIONAL DE TOLEDO PARA LA PAZ (CITpax) NO Trustee NO FUNDACIÓN CONEXIÓN ESPAÑA NO Trustee (CaixaBank Representative) NO FUNDACIÓN CONSEJO ESPAÑA - EE.UU.
-NO Honorary Trustee (CaixaBank Representative) NO COTEC FOUNDATION FOR INNOVATION NO Deputy Chairman (CaixaBank Representative) NO FUNDACIÓN DE ESTUDIOS DE ECONOMÍA APLICADA (FEDEA) NO Chairman (CaixaBank Representative) NO FUNDACIÓN FAD JUVENTUD NO Chairman NO FUNDACIÓN INSTITUTO HERMES NO Member of the Advisory Board (CaixaBank Representative) NO FUNDACIÓN LAB MEDITERRÁNEO NO Trustee (CaixaBank Representative) NO FUNDACIÓN MOBILE WORLD CAPITAL BARCELONA NO Trustee (CaixaBank Representative) NO FUNDACIÓN PRO REAL ACADEMIA ESPAÑOLA NO Trustee NO FUNDACIÓN REAL INSTITUTO ELCANO NO Trustee (CaixaBank Representative) NO FUNDACIÓN SAN TELMO NO Member of the International Corporate Policy Advisory Board (Representative of CaixaBank) NO GARUM FUNDATIO FUNDAZIOA NO Chairman NO INSTITUTE OF INTERNATIONAL FINANCE NO Member (CaixaBank Representative) NO INSTITUTO BENJAMIN FRANKLIN - UAH NO Member NO
+ime of Director Corporate name of the company Listed Position Paid or not A.I.E.
+ADVANTERE SCHOOL OF MANAGEMENT NO Director NO ASOCIACIÓN MADRID FUTURO NO Vocal (CaixaBank Representative) NO ASOCIACIÓN VALENCIANA DE EMPRESARIOS NO Member (CaixaBank Representative) NO SPANISH CHAMBER OF COMMERCE NO Member (CaixaBank Representative) NO BUSINESS ASSOCIATION NO Member (CaixaBank Representative) NO BASQUE BUSINESS ASSOCIATION NO Member NO CONFEDERACIÓN ESPAÑOLA DE CAJAS DE AHORROS (CECA) NO Deputy Chairman (CaixaBank Representative) YES CONFEDERACIÓN ESPAÑOLA DE DIRECTIVOS Y EJECUTIVOS (CEDE) NO Trustee (CaixaBank Representative) NO CONFEDERACIÓN ESPAÑOLA DE ORGANIZACIONES EMPRESARIALES (CEOE) NO Member of the Advisory Board (CaixaBank Representative) NO CONSEJO EMPRESARIAL ESPANOL PARA EL DESARROLLO SUSTAINABLE NO Director (CaixaBank Representative) NO DEUSTO BUSINESS SCHOOL NO Chairman NO FOMENT DEL TREBALL NACIONAL NO Member (CaixaBank Representative) NO FUNDACIÓN ASPEN INSTITUTE NO Trustee (CaixaBank Representative) NO FUNDACIÓN CAIXABANK DUALIZA NO Chairman (CaixaBank Representative) NO é Ignacio Goirigolzarri FUNDACIÓN CENTRO INTERNACIONAL DE TOLEDO PARA LA PAZ (CITpax) NO Trustee NO FUNDACIÓN CONEXIÓN ESPAÑA NO Trustee (CaixaBank Representative) NO FUNDACIÓN CONSEJO ESPAÑA - EE.UU.
+NO Honorary Trustee (CaixaBank Representative) NO COTEC FOUNDATION FOR INNOVATION NO Deputy Chairman (CaixaBank Representative) NO FUNDACIÓN DE ESTUDIOS DE ECONOMÍA APLICADA (FEDEA) NO Chairman (CaixaBank Representative) NO FUNDACIÓN FAD JUVENTUD NO Chairman NO FUNDACIÓN INSTITUTO HERMES NO Member of the Advisory Board (CaixaBank Representative) NO FUNDACIÓN LAB MEDITERRÁNEO NO Trustee (CaixaBank Representative) NO FUNDACIÓN MOBILE WORLD CAPITAL BARCELONA NO Trustee (CaixaBank Representative) NO FUNDACIÓN PRO REAL ACADEMIA ESPAÑOLA NO Trustee NO FUNDACIÓN REAL INSTITUTO ELCANO NO Trustee (CaixaBank Representative) NO FUNDACIÓN SAN TELMO NO Member of the International Corporate Policy Advisory Board (Representative o CaixaBank) f NO GARUM FUNDATIO FUNDAZIOA NO Chairman NO INSTITUTE OF INTERNATIONAL FINANCE NO Member (CaixaBank Representative) NO INSTITUTO BENJAMIN FRANKLIN - UAH NO Member NO